NextGenCMB/delensalot/README.md

 Curved-sky iterative CMB lensing tools

 # Installation
-Download the project to your computer, navigate to the root folder and execute the command,
+Download the project, navigate to the root folder and execute the command,

 ```
 python setup.py install